ethaniccc/Mockingbird/README.md

 Mockingbird is an anti-cheat in development made for fun by an ethic idot - version v2 has many changes compared to the v1 variants of Mockingbird.

+Here's something I want to relay before moving forward:
+1) If you have an issue with Mockingbird (constant falsing, too much cpu usage, etc.) **please** make an issue on the GitHub repository with details, so I can fix it.
+You can leave a bad review but **please** make an issue :)
+2) Find a bypass (for movement detections only)?
+Make an issue on the GitHub repository with a video.
+3) Got a feature suggestion?
+Don't put it in reviews - make an issue on the GitHub repository.

 Mockingbird has a test server where you can test your big haxerman hacks on:
 ```
 IP: 104.194.10.127